Skip to content

 1. Which website to look at

-3. How to organize that content into an RSS feed
+3. How to organize it into an RSS feed

-This tells the html2rss engine basic information about your feed - like giving it a name and telling it which website to look at.
+This tells html2rss basic information about your feed - like giving it a name and telling it which website to look at.

 Example: